As leaders how do we successfully lead through and to the future of work?

 - Change management is the tactical practicalities of integrating new digital strategies

-Change leadership empowers employees to think people first and technology second.
+Change leadership empowers employees to think of people first and technology second.
 It enables positive meaningful employee and customer interactions.
 Amy Edmondson, a leading Harvard Business School researcher on psychological safety, defines it as “perceptions of the consequences of taking interpersonal risks in a particular context such as a workplace.”
 When people feel safe to take risks and be vulnerable, they can be creative and innovative.

-Learning as an Accelerator
+Using Learning as an Accelerator

 An agile cultural mindset achieves decreases in the learning curve, increases in the ROI of new initiatives, and improvements to user experience.
 Managers can focus on clear and frequent communication of the organization’s core values, mission, and purpose.
 Organizations become places where employee development is a reality through upskilling, reskilling, career development, and workplace training.
 We are on the precipice of technological integration, accelerating career development.

 Organizations willing to let go of traditional learning delivery mechanisms in favor of digital adoption platforms gain better insight into their employees.
 Efficient contextualized learning supports self-directed career development.
 As stated, low-skilled jobs are decreasing due to automation.
 Workers know it and are demanding the security of learning and development.
-Employees recognize they are viewed as worthy when growing and development is a fundamental organizational value.
+Employees recognize they are viewed as worthy when growth and development is a fundamental organizational value.
 Learning is engaging, and employees prefer work environments that are engaging.